outde-xyz/website/content/Discussions/2020-05-19_graf_freezing_monotonicity.md

 Maybe MR movement works, maybe it doesn't, but either result would provide useful insights into the nature of freezing effects.

-# The punchline
+# The crowd sourcing part

-Overall, freezing effects can be regarded as an instance of monotonicity, just not in the way I'd like to see.
+Overall, freezing effects can be regarded as an instance of monotonicity, just not in the way I prefer.
-I defined the move order in terms of the final landing site, but to get an exact match for the standard definition of freezing we have to use the initial landing site.
+I define the move order in terms of the final landing site, but to get an exact match for the standard definition of freezing one has to use the initial landing site.
-That's still interesting in that it allows us to reduce freezing to the more general principle of monotonicity, and I have argued many times that monotonicity really has a fundamental role to play in language.
+That's still noteworthy as it allows us to reduce freezing to the more general principle of monotonicity, and I have argued many times that monotonicity really has a fundamental role to play in language.

 But I'd really like to push for the MR movement perspective instead.
 I just find it more pleasing, and I like that it differs from the standard view of freezing on some edge cases.